 Another important point to take into account, since 1978, quarters have been calculated annually.
 As ElderLaw explains it, if you earned $5,040 in January and February of this year and didn’t work for the rest of the year, you will still receive credit for four quarters of work ($5,040/$1,260 = 4).

 If you meet the minimum requirement of 40 quarters, your earnings in those 40 quarters will be averaged out to determine how much you will receive in Social Security payments.
-Obviously, if you work more than the ten years, you will build up more.
+Obviously, if you work for more than ten years, you will build up more.

 The issue with Social Security for most of us who are a little bit younger, however, isn’t whether or not we’ll be able to receive payments if we renounce citizenship, but whether or not the money will even be around when we retire.

-Currently Social Security is not based on need, but on income earned throughout your working life.
+Currently, Social Security is not based on need, but on income earned throughout your working life.
 It may not always be like that.
-There is a chance that Social Security will eventually be means tested.
+There is a chance that Social Security will eventually be means-tested.

 In other words, people who have any kind of net worth (maybe even foreign bank accounts tracked by FBAR) may not qualify for Social Security.
 If you have money overseas, a certain net worth, income from other pensions or annuities, or passive income from rental properties, etc. there’s a chance they could just say “You don’t get Social Security.”
 Or maybe you’ll just get half.

-Certainly I think benefits are going to go down.
+Certainly, I think benefits are going to go down.
 But that’s a separate discussion.
 The point is that, whatever is left of the Social Security when it’s your turn to cash in, you will get whether or not you renounce your US citizenship.
 It’s your money.
 And, though I hate to say it, the US is actually a bit more fair than some other countries in this regard.

 Now, of course, we’ve talked about Social Security in our previous article.
 They won’t pay you in a small number of countries, including Georgia for some reason going back 30 years.
 However, if you’re living in certain places you can get your Social Security benefits wherever you want.
 So it’s not a big deal.